HeatMarie/reactPortfolio/README.md

 ## Comments

 This just so happens to be my first creation with React.
-Here I discovered Material UI and my love for the both of them.
-Yes,
+Here I discovered Material UI and my love for the both ReactJS and Material UI.
+There are still plenty of fancy things I can add here, more so if I had the time, but as with all the apps, it's a good start and a fun experience getting play with React.

 ## Technologies